Olive Beaupré Miller: The Book House for Children

 The first volume of The Book House series was published in 1920.
 The series would eventually include twelve volumes.

 Later versions of The Book House contained some short stories (such as Little Black Sambo and The Tar Baby) which were thought to be insensitive, and were removed from the Beaupré canon.
 But as late as 1950 (33rd printing), “Sambo” was still included.

 The company was also remarkable for its large female staff at a time when most women did not work outside the home.

-Illustrators for The Book House series included Maude and Miska Petersham, Donn Philip Crane, Hilda Hanway, Milo Winter, and Peter Newell.
+Illustrators for The Book House series included Maude and Miska Petersham, Fay Turpin, Donn Philip Crane, Hilda Hanway, Milo Winter, and Peter Newell.

 Other series published by the company, The Book House for Children, included "My Travelship" and "A Picturesque Tale of Progress."
 The Book House for Children was sold to United Educators in 1954.